101INFOTECH/ImgBB/README.md

 Use the following methods to upload your image to ImgBB:

 - Get API key from [ImgBB](https://api.imgbb.com)
-- Put your API key in the '.env' file in the root directory of the project
+- Put your API key in the '.env' file with 'IMGBB_API_KEY' variable
 - You are good to go!

 #### Upload image